dmytrovoytko/stock-market-data-modeling/README.md

 Also in logs you can find correlations of features for each classifier, for example

 ![docker-run](/screenshots/features-correlations.png)

+Comparing financial metrics we can decide which model words better for selected set of tickers.

+Information about stocks can be found in 2 files:
+- `snp500.csv` with the list of companies, sectors and tickers
+- `tickers_prices.csv` with tickers prices + some calculated features like ma_10,ma_20,ema_20,momentum,volatility,next_day_return

+This gives opportunity to check what stocks had lower/higher volatility during last months.

+All this information makes you feel more comforatble in making decision what companies consider for investing.

 Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko